compiler-errors/compiler-errors.github.io/index.md

 ## Work

 This summer, I'm working at Facebook as a Production Engineer Intern on Video Infrastructure.
 I'm working on the Comprehension team, where we manage services surrounding video detection (e.g. copyright).
-Since I'm not working on an open source project like last year, I can't talk much about what I'm working on; however, I worked primarily on developing internal tooling to help my team move faster, and rolled out some internal services around video copyright detection.
+Since I didn't work on an open source project like last year, I can't talk much about my projects.
+However, I worked primarily on developing internal tooling to help my team, and rolled out some internal services surrounding video copyright detection.

 I did work on some open source stuff this year -- I enabled TLS support on RTMP streams in a popular gamer streaming platform called OBS.
 Check out the pull request [here](https://github.com/obsproject/obs-studio/pull/1360) and see the merged code in commit (e67e2e12)[https://github.com/obsproject/obs-studio/commit/e67e2e12e61a5f5e111afc445b2f3256b8034c9b].
 It got rolled out in v22, so if you're using Facebook Live in OBS, you're probably encrypted without even noticing!